Welcome to the goodness squad podcast with misty marsh

 My goal is twofold:

-- Second, I want to provide you with a community of women who are in those trenches with you right now.
-I'm one of them.
+- I want to provide you with a community of women who are in those trenches with you – right now.
+I’m one of them.
 This is a new business for me.
-You and I. We need encouragement, friendship, and reassurance when we're discouraged.
-You've heard me say it before in this episode, but we need each other's faith and fortitude, confidence, and feedback.
+We need encouragement, friendship and reassurance when we’re discouraged.
+You’ve heard me say it before in this episode, but we need each other’s faith, fortitude, confidence and feedback.

 Before I sign off today, I want to provide you with your first bite-size, quick win.
 These are the types of things you can look forward to here at the goodness squad.

-So you may have heard something along the lines of "embracing your superpower is the way to be successful online," and that is true, but unfortunately, no one ever really tells you what a superpower is or how to figure out what yours is.
+You may have heard something along the lines of “embracing your superpower is the way to be successful online,” and that is true.
+Unfortunately, no one ever really tells you what a superpower is or how to figure out what yours is.

 That changes today.
 I am going to give you a simple formula for discovering your superpower.